For Ines Santiago, a good training facility is also key to achieving and breaking personal records

-The main reason why Santiago has come full circle is because she always challenges herself and never fails to appreciate the fact that she was getting better each day.
+The main reason why Santiago has come full circle is that she always challenges herself and never fails to appreciate the fact that she is getting better each day.
 She focuses on her own triathlon journey rather than trying to win as many medals as she can.

 “It’s good to dream big, but personally, I find that a lot of us are easily overwhelmed by the pressure of attaining these big dreams that we get ahead of ourselves and end up feeling discouraged or worse, burning out,” says Santiago.

 The thought of not being good enough creates a cloud in our heads that it tends to discourage us to even try.
 The solution is to try to push ourselves to take brave first steps.
 That’s what happened to Santiago.
 It was that initiative to get out of her comfort zone and go for a run that eventually led to her becoming a triathlete.

 “We are all built for our own version of greatness.
 Be relentless in your pursuit of it, and don’t let anyone tell you otherwise.”